Therapy Services

 Individuals aged 18+

 Trauma therapy involves 50-minute or 80-minute one-on-one sessions.
-As a trauma therapist, I bring in somatic and experiential modalities such as IFS, EMDR, and Polyvagal Theory to promote embodied healing.
+As a trauma therapist, I bring in somatic and experiential modalities to promote embodied healing.

 Information about my fees linked here.